Caparezza: Prisoner 709

+Exuvia

+In 2021, Caparezza released his eighth solo album Exuvia.
+The rap-rock record was a jam-packed effort, with 19 songs included on the album.
+El Sendero, the biggest hit on the album featured Mishel Domenssain's vocals that evoke an oneiric quality.
+Another popular track from the record was La Scelta, which incorpated elements of funk.

 Band members and collaborations

 Michele sings together with Diego Perrone, who replaced Stefano Ciannamea (the creator, and now administrator of Caparezza's official web site).
 Diego Perrone is also the lead singer in the band Medusa.
-Caparezza was also a member of Sunny Cola Connection, a group who sings in the Apulian dialect.
+Caparezza was also a member of Sunny Cola Connection, a group who sings in the Salento dialect.
 He has also worked with many other musicians, like the Italian rappers Puni, Piotta, 99 Posse ("Tarantelle pé campà") and Mondo Marcio and with pop musician Roy Paci & Aretuska, and with Medusa.

 Caparezza's band includes Rino Corrieri (drums), Gaetano Camporeale (keyboards), Giovanni Astorino (bass) and Alfredo Ferrero (guitar).

 Style and influences

 According to Jason Birchmeier, Caparezza's music features "an uncanny style of beats that defy much of the precedent established by [American hip hop]".
 Mariano Prunes describes Caparezza as "[defying] classification with his fascinating cross-contamination of styles".
 Caparezza's music incorporates breakbeats and live instrumentation, encompassing influence from American West Coast and East Coast hip hop, europop, heavy metal and reggae.
 Birchmeier says that Caparezza's beats "draw their sounds from everywhere" and "it's [his] experimental approach to beat-making, [and] mastery of the Italian dialect, [which makes his music] so stunning."
 According to Prunes, Caparezza's sound is rooted in the music of Frank Zappa and Black Sabbath, rather than Tupac Shakur.
-Caparezza's music has been classified as hip hop, pop and rap metal, and by Caparezza himself as rap rock.

 Caparezza's lyrics focus on subjects such as personal honesty and the hypocrisy of the music industry.
 Caparezza's live performances incorporate theatrical costumes, comedy sketches and monologues, projected videos, props, and actors.
 Caparezza is backed by a rock band, rather than a DJ.